TEECOD3/sidehustle-capstone-project-group14/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - CSS hover effects
--

 ### What we learnt
--How to work as a team using github
+- How to work as a team using github
 -

 ### Continued development
 -

 ### Useful resources
 - freecodecamp.org - helpful in learning some basic concepts
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.
--

 ## Authors
  Group 14
 - Website - [Add your name here](https://www.your-site.com)
 - Frontend Mentor - Faruq Abdul Azeez
--

 ## Acknowledgments
 -The entire Group 14 team for working together and productively to make sure everyone did their part.
 -Lord-sarcastic for taking us through an introductory Git course.